 - On The Simpsons, the union contract stipulates that every worker must win the Worker of the Week award at least once; Homer figures he's a shoo-in this week since everyone else already got the award.
 The award goes to...an inanimate carbon rod.
 This spurs Homer to become an astronaut; when he's in space, Homer causes a chain of problems, which he eventually solves with... an inanimate carbon rod.
 The rod then gets its photo on the cover of Time magazine and its own ticker tape parade.

-- In Jimmy Neutron, when a science project of Jimmy's goes haywire, Cindy gives directions to his friends to help stop the robot.
+- In The Adventures of Jimmy Neutron, Boy Genius, when a science project of Jimmy's goes haywire, Cindy gives directions to his friends to help stop the robot.
 When it's stopped, the science fair trophy is split between Carl, Sheen, and Libby while Cindy unfairly gets nothing.
 However, Jimmy tries to assure her that good leadership is its own reward, only to have an ungrateful Cindy cover his head with a sweater.

 - Bush says Mexico is the United States' most important neighbor.
 Canadians aren't too pleased.

 - Hilary Swank, upon winning the Best Actress Oscar for Boys Don't Cry, copiously thanked everyone she could think of.
 Unfortunately, she was so flustered, someone totally slipped her mind... her husband.
 Apparently she made it up to him later.